 The cities of Brookhaven, Sandy Springs and Dunwoody, and the Perimeter Community Improvement Districts (PCIDs) have partnered to conduct a study related to Last Mile Connectivity in and around the Perimeter area.
-The organizations hosted a Public Information Open House on Jan.
-26, 2017, to provide the community with information about the draft recommendations and solicit input from participants.
-Online comments will be accepted through Feb.
-3.

 Last Mile Connectivity (LMC) addresses the connections between transit stops and stations or hubs, and final destinations such as residences, offices and retail areas.
 LMC addresses multimodal connections within and between activity centers including Perimeter Center, providing people choices other than the automobile for shorter trips, or to connect longer trips.

 The Study is intended to provide a clear vision for future multi-modal transportation needs in the Perimeter market.
 It will include a consolidated program of investments in bicycle, pedestrian, trail, and roadway facilities, and an exploration of existing and future transit opportunities.
 The goal is to offer a network of safe, easy, and convenient opportunities for people to walk, bike, or take transit within the Perimeter area.